darrenldl/docfd/README.md

 # Docfd
 TUI multiline fuzzy document finder

-Think interactive grep for both text files and PDFs, but word/token based instead of regex and line based, so you can search across lines easily.
+Think interactive grep for text files, PDFs, DOCXs, etc, but word/token based instead of regex and line based, so you can search across lines easily.